 Option 3 with a compensating stitch at the beginning and at the end of the row or column gives a fuller stitch and doesn’t allow the fabric to show through the stitch.

 - Tvistsöm should be worked in hand and not in a frame because you are consistently turning your work so you stitch from left to right.
 As you get used to this stitch, you can learn how to stitch the next row from right to left without turning your work!

 - If you are turning your work, be sure to mark the top of your piece somehow.
 You can make a stitch and tie it off in the far upper right hand corner.

 - When the stitch is worked correctly, the back of your piece will have all vertical stitches and be very neat!
 Note that if you purposely change the direction of your stitch, your back will change also!
 Here is a diagram of how two rows are worked showing the stitch on the back side.

 You can do the Tvistsöm stitch using any cross stitch or counted canvas type pattern.

-One thing that was very confusing to me is how to count the stitches and show it on a graph.
-Here is how it would look on a graph and how that translates into the actual stitch.
+Here is how counting the stitches would look on a graph and how that translates into the actual stitch.

 When figuring how much fabric you need, it is important that each stitch is actually 2 fabric threads wide and 2 fabric threads tall.
 To figure the fabric, the formula is: